hamzabouissi/fissaa/README.md

 Fissaa is a CLI that helped me deploy  applications to AWS ECS without the headache of setting-up domain registration,TLS Certification, Load Balancing,Rolling Back and budget monitoring.

+Fissaa is a Tunisian world means  speed-up .
 # Prerequisite

 ## AWS Policies